Ulick Burke, 1st Viscount Galway: Birth and origins

-Ulick was born about 1670 a younger son of William Burke and hisy his second wife, Helen MacCarty.
+Ulick was born about 1670 a younger son of William Burke and his second wife, Helen MacCarty.
 His father was the 7th Earl of Clanricarde.

 Ulick's mother was his father's second wife.
 She was a daughter of Donough MacCarty, 1st Earl of Clancarty, and therefore belonged to the MacCarthy of Muskerry dynasty, a Gaelic Irish family that descended from the kings of Desmond.

 Ulick was one of four siblings, who are listed in his father's article.
 He also had half-siblings from his father's first marriage, who are also listed in his father's article.

 His father was succeeded by his half-brothers Richard and John as the 8th and the 9th Earl.

 Ulick was the brother-in-law of Jacobite leader Patrick Sarsfield, who married Ulick's sister, Honora Burke.

 Viscount Galway

 He was created by letters patent dated 2 June 1687 Baron of Tyaquin and Viscount Galway.
+The baronial title derived from the barony of Tiaquin which was a major barony in the Burke family estates in County Galway.
 This was the second creation of the latter title.